fegananca/fegananca/README.md

 Full stack developer
 --------------------

-I'm an enthusiastic about learning new things, seeking to keep up with new trends and generation. +10 years working with diverse teams.
+I'm an enthusiastic about learning new things, seeking to keep up with new trends and generations. +10 years working with diverse teams.
 Building an enriching journey !

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [fegananca@gmail.com](mailto:fegananca@gmail.com)